Herring Cove Provincial Park

 Herring Cove Provincial Park is a provincial park located on Campobello Island, New Brunswick.

 In addition to the campground and sandy beach, the provincial park has a seafood diner and golf course, which has won minor recognition.
+The park has seven trails, 88 campsites and 5 rustic shelters.

+History

 The tent-camping facilities were vastly improved during the 1960s.

 In 1973, a 50 cent entry fee was instituted causing island residents to protest.
 In 1980, a Tourism Centre was built in the park.